By Brian Scott

 Step 3

-Using a course grater, grate the butter into the flour mixture, occasionally stirring the grated butter into the flour to prevent clumping.
-Optionally, place the bowl with the flour mixture in the freezer for about 10 minutes to chill (especially helpful on warm summer days).
-Once the butter has all been added, stir to distribute evenly and place bowl in freezer.
+Using a course grater, grate the frozen butter into the flour mixture, occasionally stirring the grated butter into the flour to prevent clumping.
+Optionally, place the bowl with the flour mixture in the freezer/fridge for about 10 minutes to chill (especially helpful on warm summer days).
+Once the butter has all been added, stir to distribute evenly.

 Step 4

-Crack eggs into a small bowl and using a scale, add sufficient milk kefir to bring total mixture up to 175g
+Crack eggs into a small bowl and using a scale, add sufficient milk kefir to bring total mixture up to 175g.
+Beat until well mixed.

 Step 5

-Take mixing bowl out of the freezer and lock onto stand mixer, using the mixing paddle.
+Lock mixing bowl onto stand mixer and attach the mixing paddle.
 Start on low setting and add the raisins and mix until well distributed.

 Step 6

-Increase speed to 2-3 and pour in the egg/kefir mixture.
-Continue to mix until the dough has mostly formed into a ball and there is little if any dry material on the bottom of the bowl.
+Add the egg/kefir mixture and mix until the dough has mostly formed into a ball and there is little if any dry material on the bottom of the bowl.
 Do not overmix.

 Step 7

-Dump mixture onto a clean dry surface.
-At this point, the mixture will be quite crumbly.
+Dump mixture onto a clean lightly floured dry surface.
 Gather the mixture together into a ball, flatten until roughly 1 1/2” (4 cm) thick and using your hands, fold and press the top third of the circle into the middle and flatten, rotate the piece and repeat.
 Continue this gentle fold and knead process until the dough stays mostly together when pressed down.
 Some cracking is expected as you do not want to over knead.
-If the dough sticks to the surface during kneading, use a bench scraper to bring all the stuck dough back into the circle and sprinkle a bit of flour underneath.
+If the dough starts to stick to the surface during kneading, sprinkle a bit of flour underneath.

 Step 8